embedded-office/canopen-website/README.md

 ### Automatic deployment

 The GitHub Action `website.yml` is defined to deploy (or overwrite) a website version.
-This action is triggered when a new version tag is created (naming pattern `v*.*.*`).
-A website update is triggered, when a file is changed within the repository.
+This action is triggered when a new release is pushed.

-**TODO: version identification in workflow is fixed to v4.3 (needs update before moving forward to v4.4)**